breuner/elbencho/contrib/storage_sweep/README.md

 # Motivation

-My professional focus and specialty is moving data at scale and when feasible, at speed.
+My professional focus and specialty is at-scale data movement, such as for large-scale AI/ML/DL training.
 Since 2015, my company, [Zettar Inc.](https://zettar.com/) has been engaged to support the ambitious data movement requirements of [Linac Coherent Light Source II (LCLS-II)](https://lcls.slac.stanford.edu/lcls-ii/design-and-performance),